wooksjs/wooksjs/docs/guide/http/proxy.md

 # Proxy Requests

-Wooks Proxy is composable proxy for [@wooksjs/event-http](https://github.com/wooksjs/wooksjs/tree/main/packages/event-http)

-🔥 An easy way to proxy request!
+Although Wooks HTTP already supports `fetch` response to be returned from a handler, this package provides more convinient way to proxy requests.

 ## Install